The D.S.E.J. Communicates with Representatives of the Education Sector on Class Resumption

 The representatives of the two education groups who attended the meeting agreed with the above work suggestions and principles, and stated that they will actively cooperate with the SAR government's class resumption work arrangements and help improve the class resumption guidelines.
 At the same time, the two groups will actively communicate with teachers, students and parents about the class resumption work to ensure a smooth resumption.

 At the meeting, Director Lou Pak Sang urged again that the anti-epidemic work of the SAR government is not yet over.
 It is hoped that residents from all walks of life, teachers, students, and parents will not think that it is safe now, but should continue to comply with the SAR government's overall preventive measures such as not going out and not gathering.
 The epidemic should be used as educational materials to enable students to learn more about life education.

 Also attending the meeting were the Deputy Directors of the DSEJ, Ms. Leong Vai Kei and Mr. Kong Chi Meng; representatives of the Chinese Educators Association--President Chan Hong, Chairperson of the Board of Directors Cheang Hong Kuong, Supervisor Kou Kam Fai, Vice President Lai Sai Kei, Vice Chairperson of the Board of Directors Vong Kuoc Ieng; and representatives of Macao Catholic Schools Association include President Chow Pak Fai, Chairperson of the Board of Directors Wong Piu, Supervisor Pun Chi Meng, Vice Chairpersons of the Board of Directors, Lao Lai Mui and Chan Teng Fong.

-Source of News Release: Education and Youth Affairs Bureau (DSEJ)
+Source of News Release: Education and Youth Development Bureau (DSEDJ)